RobustRoundRobin/RRR/RRR-spec.md

 is outage of any kind, each node will independently seek to initiate a new round.

 For now the round timeout is configured on the command line.
-Later we can seek to put this in the genesis block and provide a mechanism for changing it post chain creation
+Later we can put this in the genesis block and provide a mechanism for changing it post chain creation

 To achieve liveness we require a means for identities to 'skip' a round in the event that no candidate produces a block within the alloted time